webbag/ai-driven-bash/README.md

-# Bash Command Examples Documentation
+# AI Driven Bash Documentation

 This bash script is designed to interact with the OpenAI GPT-3.5 API to provide examples of bash command usage based on a provided command name.
 It generates short explanations for the provided bash commands.